status-im/nimbus-eth2/docs/the_style_book/src/04_errors.md

 # See `Result` section for specific guidlines for errror type
 func f*(): Result[void, cstring]

-# in special cases that warrant the use of exceptions, list these explicitly using the `raises` pragma.
+# In special cases that warrant the use of exceptions, list these explicitly using the `raises` pragma.
 func parse(): Type {.raises: [Defect, ParseError]}
 ```